ADKV-ART COLOGNE Award for Kunstvereine

 The prize has been awarded by Arbeitsgemeinschaft Deutscher Kunstvereine (ADKV) in cooperation with ART COLOGNE since 2006.
 It honors associations with a particularly innovative program and mediation work.

-The KV-Verein für zeitgenössische Kunst Leipzig is awarded the ADKV-ART COLOGNE Prize for Art Associations 2019.
+Halle für Kunst in Lüneburg is awarded the ADKV-ART COLOGNE Award for Kunstvereins 2020

-Berlin/Cologne, 28 March 2019: An independent jury selected the KV-Verein für zeitgenössische Kunst Leipzig e.V. as this year's winner of the 8,000 Euro prize for art associations, which has been awarded by the Arbeitsgemeinschaft Deutscher Kunstvereine (ADKV) in cooperation with ART COLOGNE since 2006.
+Berlin/Cologne, March 25th, 2020.
+An independent jury has selected the Halle für Kunst in Lüneburg as the winner of this year's 8,000 Euro Award for Kunstvereins, which since 2006 has been awarded by the Arbeitsgemeinschaft Deutscher Kunstvereine (ADKV) in cooperation with ART COLOGNE.